 Here at DIY Digital we use todoist as our task planner.
 We’ve found it invaluable.
 There’s many online apps like this available, or maybe the old post-it notes work for you.
 What-ever your method, add tasks, associated with achieving your goals, to your business planner.
 It’s easy in business to get busy doing stuff – ensure you are busy doing stuff that is strategically useful!

 If you find keeping on track difficult, sign-up for our monthly email.
 We love sharing hints ‘n tips with business owners and we often hear from our readers that our regular newsletter gives them the gentle nudge they need to get on with their marketing!

 Review your Marketing Plan

-As a sole trader or small business owner it’s up to you to keep yourself on track – and your business plan is a great way to do it.
+As a sole trader or small business owner it’s up to you to keep yourself on track – and your business and marketing plan is a great way to do it.
 And the New Year is a great time to get back on track.

 Use the contact form or send us an email.
 We’ll get back to you within 1 working day.